ray-project/ray/doc/source/train/huggingface-accelerate.rst

 Training with HuggingFace Accelerate
 ====================================

-The :class:`~ray.train.torch.TorchTrainer` can help you easily launch your :ref:`Accelelate  <https://huggingface.co/docs/accelerate>`_  training across a distributed Ray cluster.
+The :class:`~ray.train.torch.TorchTrainer` can help you easily launch your `Accelelate <https://huggingface.co/docs/accelerate>`_  training across a distributed Ray cluster.

 All you need to do is run your existing training code with a TorchTrainer.
 You can expect the final code to look like this: